 The stacking weight of source $k \in \lbrace 1,2,...,M \rbrace$ is constructed as $w_k = r_k t_k / \sum_{j=1}^{M} r_j t_j$.
 Firstly, it depends on the detector response for an unbroken $E^{-\gamma}$ power-law spectrum at the source declination $\delta_k$.
 This dependence is reflected by the weight term $r_k \propto \int A_{\mathrm{eff}} (E,\delta_k) E^{-\gamma} \d E$, where $A_{\mathrm{eff}}$ is the effective area of the detector \citep{IceCube_realtime_alert}.
 Secondly, the stacking weight depends on a theoretical weight $t_k$, which is modeled according to the hypothesis tested by the analysis.
 In this work, we make the generic assumption that the total IR luminosity between 8--1000 $\mu$m, $L_{\mathrm{IR}}$, is representative for the power of a possible hadronic accelerator in ULIRGs.
 This assumption is motivated by the fact that the total IR luminosity is directly related to the star-formation rate \citep[see e.g.][]{Rieke_2009}, and that a possible AGN contribution likely increases with IR luminosity \citep[see e.g.][]{Nardini_2010}.
 Additionally, we assume that the neutrino production is identical in all candidate sources.
-Hence, we set $t_k = F_{\mathrm{IR},k}$, which is the total IR flux (8-1000 $\mu$m) of ULIRG $k$.
+Hence, we set $t_k = F_{\mathrm{IR},k}$, which is the total IR flux (8--1000 $\mu$m) of ULIRG $k$.
 The total infrared flux is computed as $F_{\mathrm{IR}} = L_{\mathrm{IR}}/(4 \pi d_L^2)$, where $L_{\mathrm{IR}}$ is taken from the respective ULIRG catalog (see Section \ref{sec:ULIRG_selection}), and where $d_L$ is the luminosity distance determined from the redshift measurements.
 We note that the theoretical weight is predominantly driven by the luminosity distance, since the IR luminosity values span less than an order of magnitude.